As it seems, child neglect causes irreparable damage to the brain.

 So what does this mean for the neglected child growing into adulthood?

-This is the first time researchers have seen evidence that nurturing in a child’s early development has actual causal effects to brain size in infants.
+This is the first time researchers have seen evidence that nurturing in a child’s early development has actual causal effects on brain size in infants.

 The mother-child relationship